Washington state likely to give public school districts more money for special education

 - Oops!Something went wrong.Please try again later.

 Mar.
-2—OLYMPIA — Washington state likely will start spending more money to help public schools support K-12 students with special needs.
+3—OLYMPIA — Washington state likely will start spending more money to help public schools support K-12 students with special needs.

 With minutes to spare before their 5 p.m. deadline to vote on a bill Friday, state senators unanimously advanced a proposed law that would increase the cap on the percentage of a district's student body that receives state funding for special education support services, including instructional teacher's aides and speech therapy.